Workman–Temple family: Expansion and agriculture

 One such acquisition came in 1850 when Workman, who had loaned money to grantee Casilda Soto de Lobo, foreclosed on the Rancho La Merced.
-He gave the property to his ranch foreman, Juan Matias Sanchez, and his daughter, Margarita, and her husband, P. F. Temple, Francisco P. Temple - F.P.T.
+He gave the property to his ranch foreman, Juan Matías Sánchez, and his daughter, Margarita, and her husband, P. F. Temple, Francisco P. Temple - F.P.T.
 Subsequently, with his son-in-law F.P.
 Temple and Juan Sanchez, Workman acquired neighboring ranchos, including Rancho Potrero Grande, Rancho Potrero de Felipe Lugo, and Rancho Potrero Chico, in the area generally known as Misión Vieja or Old Mission, around the first site of Mission San Gabriel at Whittier Narrows.
 Workman later had interests in what are today's Beverly Hills and Glendale.
 He also had a claim to the Lytle Canyon area near Rancho Cucamonga and Cajon Pass.

 By 1861 Workman was engaged predominantly in livestock raising, holding 3,000 head of cattle and 600 horses.
 He had a ten-acre vineyard and fruit trees (apple, fig, peach, pear and pomegranate).
 His ornamental garden of about 90 square feet at the back of the house was stocked with tropical fruit and flowers.
 The chapel was being built with brick made on site.
 Workman provided horses to the US government during the Civil War.
 Although the cattle industry was buffeted by the decline of the Gold Rush and battered by the importation of better breeds from Texas, environmental disasters decimated it as a mainstay of the regional economy.
 The dual disasters of flood in 1861-62 and drought from 1862 to 1865, caused the loss of much stock.
 Fortunately for Workman, his friend, William Wolfskill, found water and grass in the Mojave Desert, in today's Apple Valley area.
 He invited Workman and John Rowland to send their herds there.
 Even after losing 25% of his cattle herd, Workman still maintained an inventory of thousands of head into the 1870s.

 Still, after 1865 he moved quickly to expand and diversify his agricultural production.
 He had raised wine grapes since the 1840s, and now built three wine-making and storing structures of brick.
 He had d some 60,000 vines on about 100 acre of vineyards.
 He also had 5000 acre of wheat on the "Wheatfield Ranch" north of his home, and built a grist mill near the San Gabriel River.
 During the Civil War, he had experimented successfully with cotton, when the southern states were losing crops and market share.
 Finding transport to Eastern markets to be too difficult, he abandoned this crop.